-16.1.1 The CLA National Team Program Policies and Guidelines have been created to outline the policies, procedures, personnel structure and planning that build the foundation for the CLA's National Team Program.
-The Canadian Lacrosse Association (CLA), including, but not limited to, national team staff, team members and partners, are expected to reference this document to understand the operation and management requirements for all National Teams.
+16.1.1 LC National Team Program Policies and Guidelines have been created to outline the policies, procedures, personnel structure and planning that build the foundation for LC's National Team Program.
+Lacrosse Canada (LC), including, but not limited to, national team staff, team members and partners, are expected to reference this document to understand the operation and management requirements for all National Teams.